Our Day in Dingle, Ireland

 Enjoy the Shops

-Take some time to peruse the shops.
+Take some time to walk around and explore the shops.
 Clothing, traditional Irish souvenirs, , and a few grocery retailers line the narrow streets.

 Murphy’s Ice Cream